-As art educators, we believe that it is vital for every pupil to have a voice and be able to create meaningful pieces of artwork.
 Pupils are given the freedom, with structured support, to make decisions regarding the direction of their work whilst simultaneously being challenged to go beyond their own perceived creative boundaries and imaginations.
-Pupils will create a cohesive response to a theme and form their own lines of inquiry.
+Pupils will create a cohesive response to a given theme and form their own lines of inquiry.

 Throughout the GCSE course, students will have the opportunity to explore the work of a range of artists and designers.
-This will serve as a catalyst to deepen pupils' understanding of a range of creative processes and develop empathy by learning about others' experiences.
 The critical analysis of social and political narratives will provide pupils with strong contextual and conceptual understanding, allowing them to create personal and informed outcomes.

 Students will continue to experience the enjoyment of the creative process and will be able to choose what artists and materials they would like to work with, whether that be through experimenting with traditional art-making techniques or through the exploration of digital art or photography.

-"After a certain high level of technical skill is achieved, science and art tend to coalesce in esthetics, plasticity, and form.
-The greatest scientists are always artists as well."
-Albert Einstein
+Students have gone on to studying subjects such as architecture, animation, illustration and game design.